Structure

 Python Modules#

-Python modules generated this way are saved in the python directory of the repository in a directory tree that mirrors the structure of the notebooks described above.
-A few module files are not generated from the notebooks and exist outside of this structure (e.g. python/utils).
+Python modules necessary for fenics_sz are linked to the python directory of the repository in a directory tree that mirrors the structure of the notebooks described above.
+A few module files are not generated from the notebooks and exist outside of this structure (e.g. python/fenics_sz/utils).
 All modules are imported in place by the notebooks to avoid requiring an installation step when editing the notebooks.

-The full suite of notebook-generated python modules can be updated using the script scripts/update_python.
+The full suite of notebook-generated python modules can be updated using the script bin/update_python.

 Git Branches#